-Shifting the Definition of Greedthat the definition of "rich keeps creeping down."
-I don't think someone who owns more houses than he has fingers has any right to complain about being called rich, but that's not the point.
+Yesterday, Sen. McCain made an interesting comment.
+He claimed that the definition of “rich keeps creeping down.”
+I don’t think someone who owns more houses than he has fingers has any right to complain about being called rich, but that’s not the point.
 The point is that our models of reality are moving targets.

 Think about this for a minute.
 Think back to the way your parents lived, your grandparents, and beyond.
 The quality of life, the sheer amount of STUFF that people have these days is staggering.
 I got to see my grandmother’s original washing machine with the rollers for a wringer.
 I got to use it too – and wonder how, exactly, it saved time.
 My other grandmother still rings off quickly, remembering when a long distance phone call was an expensive luxury.

 Entertainment is another great example.
 I remember when Walkmen – the original, tape deck ones – came out.
 I remember when movies rarely appeared on network TV, or when VCRs first came on the scene.
 We are, compared to even thirty years ago, living in a plethora of entertainment.
 It wasn’t all that long ago that people had to literally go somewhere to hear music unless they made it themselves.

 Yet we still think we’re bored.

 My son had gotten used to having dessert a while back.
 One night we simply didn’t prepare one, and he got mad.
 He *expected* his dessert, and we were wrong and unfair to keep it from him.
 Perhaps it was part of an evil plot to “redistribute” dessert.